DaryaPerry1996/drought_biomass_predictor/README.md

 • $R^2$ (primary)
 • RMSE
 • MAE
 Only outer test folds enter these summaries, so selection bias from tuning is controlled by design.
-After evaluation, we refitted the best-found configuration on all available data to obtain the final model used for interpretation and downstream use.
-(In the source article, model construction, grid search, and evaluation procedures are laid out for RFs; we adopt the same principles with a stricter, nested protocol.)
+After evaluation, we refitted the best-found configuration on all available data to obtain the final model used for interpretation.

 ### 2.5.2.
 Reproducibility
 All modeling used scikit-learn (RF and GridSearchCV) and the shap Python package; random seeds were fixed for the outer and inner splitters and the RF estimator.
 Following evaluation, the refitted best estimator (trained on the full dataset) was the object of interpretation and is the artifact intended for application.
 (The paper describes RFs, scikit-learn usage, grid search, and SHAP tooling; our changes are the nested CV protocol and regression metrics.)